evgkirov/txttr/README.md

 How to use
 ----------

-1. Install app on your “server” phone, run it and tap *Enabled*.
+1. Install the app on your “server” phone, run it and tap *Enabled*.
 2. Now users can register and chat on your server.

 Commands